emrgnt-cmplxty/automata/automata/docs/config/automata_open_ai_agent_config.rst

 -------

-The following example demonstrates how to create an instance of ``AutomataOpenAIAgentConfig`` using a predefined configuration name.
+The following example demonstrates how to create an instance of ``OpenAIAutomataAgentConfig`` using a predefined configuration name.

 .. code:: python

-   from automata.config.openai_agent import AutomataOpenAIAgentConfig from automata.config.config_types import AgentConfigName
+   from automata.config.openai_agent import OpenAIAutomataAgentConfig from automata.config.config_types import AgentConfigName

    config_name = AgentConfigName.AUTOMATA_MAIN
-   config = AutomataOpenAIAgentConfig.load(config_name)
+   config = OpenAIAutomataAgentConfig.load(config_name)

 Limitations
 -----------

-The primary limitation of ``AutomataOpenAIAgentConfig`` is that it relies on the predefined configuration files based on ``AgentConfigName``.
+The primary limitation of ``OpenAIAutomataAgentConfig`` is that it relies on the predefined configuration files based on ``AgentConfigName``.
 It can only load configurations from those files and cannot load custom configuration files.
 In addition, it assumes a